Abhia2531/Airline-Reservation-System/README.md

-Here’s a well-structured README for your Airline Reservation System built with Java Swing and JDBC.
-This template includes the essential sections for a good README on GitHub:

----

 # Airline Reservation System

 A desktop-based **Airline Reservation System** built using **Java Swing** for the frontend and **JDBC** for backend database operations.
 This application allows users to manage flight bookings, passenger details, flight schedules, and more in a user-friendly GUI.